What-Comm Dispatch Facility

 Project Overview

 A new What-Comm dispatch facility (EF183) is needed to meet the needs of a growing community and workforce.
 This highly technical facility operates 24/7, providing emergency dispatch services to 10 local law enforcement agencies.
-The existing building, originally built in 1954 as a fire station, is aging and expensive to maintain.
+The existing building, originally built in the 1950s as a fire station, is aging and expensive to maintain.
 A new facility will provide better space for training, future growth, and staff needs.
 Construction is expected to begin in March 2026 and be complete by fall 2027.

 Highlights of the new facility: